striblab/mn-elections-api/spec/CONTEST.md

   election: { ... },
   candidates: [ ... ],

+  // Whether this is a special election.
+This is also defined on the election
+  // level, but sometimes special elections happen on regularly scheduled
+  // elections
+  special: false,

   // The ID of the district for the contest.
 The district being relative
   // to the contest type
   district: '1234',